This article originally appeared on VICE France.

-This series of photographs, shot in Burkina Faso, is the continuation of an art project that I began in Indonesia.
-The idea behind the whole thing was to use local traditional crafts to reinterpret pop culture.
-In Bali and Java, I had a rather unique opportunity to work with some sculptors that could integrate graffiti into traditional houses, as well as a few hyperrealist painters that I hired to reimagine my photographs.
+These photographs were shot in Burkina Faso and are a continuation of a project I began in Indonesia.
+There, the idea was to use local traditional crafts to reinterpret pop culture.
+In Bali and Java, I had a rather unique opportunity to work with some sculptors who could integrate graffiti into traditional houses, as well as a few hyperrealist painters whom I hired to re-imagine my photographs.

-When I arrived in Burkina Faso in 2012, I was looking to explore those very questions by working on the same collisions.
-I wanted to merge African clichés with familiar symbols of consumerism and new technologies, thereby creating situations that question the images we see in the media.
+When I arrived in Burkina Faso in 2012, I wanted to continue that cultural overlap by merging African clichés with familiar symbols of consumerism and new technologies, thereby creating situations that question the images we see in the media.

-My plan was not to anchor myself in my surroundings but to play around with references that transcended borders.
-This series about superheroes came from a simple sketch – a Spiderman boubou I had drawn on my notebook.
-Together with my colleague, Bruno Revert, we built upon that idea and decided to expand it to include other key figures of Western culture.
+My plan was not to anchor myself in my surroundings, but to play around with references that transcended borders.
+This series about superheroes came from a simple sketch—a Spider-Man boubou I had drawn on my notebook.
+Together with my colleague, Bruno Revert, we built upon that idea and decided to expand it to include other key figures of Western pop culture.
 We came up with three different outfits.

 I chose to recreate superheroes for a multitude of reasons.
-Firstly, because of aesthetics – the costume's bright colours echoed that of the traditional local outfits.
-There was also something quite comic about swapping out the ultra skin-tight costumes of hyper-masculine superheroes with these baggy tunics.
+Firstly, because of aesthetics—the costume's bright colors echoed that of the traditional local outfits.
+There was also something quite funny about swapping out the ultra skin-tight costumes of hyper-masculine superheroes with these baggy tunics.

 I also made a Ronald McDonald costume.
-That was actually one of Bruno Revert's realisations, intended for another project of mine.
-We were quite surprised to find out that a lot of Burkinabé people didn't even know who he was.
+That was actually one of Bruno Revert's realizations, intended for another project of mine.
+We were quite surprised to find out that a lot of Burkinabé people didn't even knew who he was.
 I wonder how much longer that will last.

 TDTF is a publishing house created by Alexandre Eudier and Matthew Noiret.
 Their first books Vermillion Coast and Super are out now.